Mesmaroth/discord-HathorBot/README.md

 # discord-HathorBot
 User-friendly and easy to use music bot for your discord server.
 This project is still a Work In Progress and is not a finished product.
-Add me at Mesmaroth#4335 on discord for any questions or guide to help set it up.
+Add me at Mesmaroth#4335 on discord for any questions, guide to help set it up, or to help me make this bot better.

 Library: [Discord.js](https://discord.js.org)